Available 24h

 A journey full of passion, technique, and creativity

-Alvino Bagni was born in the village of Lastra a Signa in 1919 and became interested in ceramics as a young boy.
+Alvino Bagni was born in the village of Lastra a Signa in 1919 and was interested in ceramics from a young age.
 Thanks to the mentorship of artist Torello Santini, he began working in the workshop of the Arnaldo Pugi ceramic factory in Ponte a Signa.
 After the war, Pugi himself provided funding, enabling him to open his first workshop.

-His fascinating story begins with 3,500 plates inscribed with “I like Ike,” created for Dwight D. Eisenhower’s presidential campaign, who became the 34th President of the United States in 1953.
+The fascinating history of Ceramiche Bagni begins with 3,500 plates bearing the inscription “I like Ike,” created for Dwight D. Eisenhower’s presidential campaign, who became the 34th President of the United States in 1953.

-Alvino involved many family members in his work, especially his wife Gina, who accompanied him throughout his career.
+Alvino involved many family members in his work, especially his wife Gina, who accompanied him throughout his professional life.

-The 1950s and 1960s were pivotal for the Bagni company, which strengthened collaborations with leading figures in American design and business, such as Raymor (New York) and Rosenthal, for whom he produced highly modern items for the time.
+The 1950s and 1960s were pivotal for the Bagni company, which strengthened collaborations with leading figures in American design and business, such as Raymor (New York) and Rosenthal, for whom he created highly modern products for that era.

-Moving the brand to a larger, more modern factory gave it new momentum.
-Alvino surrounded himself with highly talented collaborators and artists, such as E. Borgini, M. Mannori, R. Buti, M. Santonocito, and many others, with whom he achieved a perfect balance between material, technique, functionality, tradition, and aesthetic beauty.
+The move to a larger, more modern factory gave the brand new momentum.
+Alvino surrounded himself with highly talented collaborators and artists, such as E. Borgini, M. Mannori, R. Buti, M. Santonocito, and many others, with whom he achieved the perfect balance between material, technique, functionality, tradition, and aesthetic beauty.

-By 1980, the factory employed over 100 people and became synonymous with high-quality artistic production, renowned for its intricately crafted, beautiful objects made using innovative, experimental techniques.
+By 1980, the factory employed over 100 people and had become synonymous with high-quality artistic production, renowned for its meticulously crafted, beautiful objects made using innovative, experimental techniques.

-Unfortunately, globalization brought challenges, and the company, still committed to a “craftsman’s” way of working, was unable to cope with excessive cost reductions.
+Unfortunately, globalization brought challenges, and the company, still committed to a “craftsman’s” approach, was unable to cope with excessive cost reductions.

-Despite efforts to save the workforce, his factory was ultimately closed in 1990.
+Despite efforts to save the workforce, the factory was ultimately closed in 1990.

-It wasn’t until 1993 that he returned to the forefront by founding Nuove Forme, from which he retired after eight years due to health reasons.
+It wasn’t until 1993 that Alvino returned to the forefront by founding Nuove Forme, from which he retired after eight years due to health reasons.

 Alvino passed away in 2009 at the age of 90.
 His career was an incredibly fulfilling journey marked by humility, technique, passion, and creativity.